ygrenier/SwissEphNet/README.md

 All exported constants are defined as public in the class.

-All exported methods are defined as protected in the class.
-Each of this methods are converts in public method in the class.
+All exported methods are defined as public in the class.

 The other elements are declared as private.